Dental Emergency Care in Idaho Falls, ID

 Common dental emergencies include:

-• An abscess.
-If you’re experiencing intense gum or tooth pain, redness near a tooth, sensitivity to hot or cold or swelling in the face or jaw, you may have a dental abscess.
+- An abscess.
+If you’re experiencing intense gum or tooth pain, redness near a tooth, sensitivity to hot or cold, or swelling in the face or jaw, you may have a dental abscess.
 In most cases, we can get you in fairly quickly, so call us.
-But if you have a fever, are having difficulty breathing or challenges swallowing and can’t reach us right away, go to an emergency room.
+But if you have a fever, are having difficulty breathing, or have challenges swallowing and can’t reach us right away, go to an emergency room.

 This situation may be disconcerting for you, but it’s routine care for us.
 Come on in, and we’ll have your smile restored in no time.